Overview of prescription migraine medicines

-Certain migraine pain prescription medicines require a prescription from a doctor.
+Certain migraine pain medicines require a prescription from a doctor.
 This means a physician must authorize use of that particular drug, which is then obtained from a licensed pharmacy.
+Migraine prescription medication is made available for the patient for whom it is prescribed and should not be given to others.

 Over-the-counter drugs can be purchased by consumers without a doctor’s permission.
 These medications are also called non-prescription drugs.
 In some cases, medications first become available as prescriptions.
-After a period of time the manufacturer may apply to the U.S. Food and Drug Administration to have the drug sold directly to individuals without requiring a doctor’s prescription.
+After a period of time the manufacturer may apply to the U.S. Food and Drug Administration (FDA) to have the drug sold directly to individuals without requiring a doctor’s prescription.
 In other instances medications first come to the market as over-the-counter, or OTC, products.
 Over-the-counter drugs are considered safe and effective for the public to use without a doctor’s permission.

-How are prescription drugs for migraines approved?
+How are prescription drugs for migraine approved?

-The Food and Drug Administration is charged with ensuring that the migraine prescription medication available on the U.S. market are safe for human use and effective for the condition they claim to treat.
-Companies that manufacture prescription medication for migraines conduct studies for many years.
-These studies on experimental drugs aim to answer several questions, including the following:
+The FDA is charged with ensuring that the migraine prescription medication available on the U.S. market are safe for human use and effective for the condition they claim to treat.

 - What are the drug’s ingredients?